MousaviLaleh/Election_Analysis/README.md

     - ```file_to_load``` - declaring a variable for the file
     - ```resources``` - is directory of the file
     - ```election_results.csv``` - name of the data file
-    Note : Directory has to be provided exactly.
+    <br/>Note : Directory has to be provided exactly.
 Letter case matters.

 3. Open and read the file